gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 # nvidia-auto-installer-for-fedora-ws
-A CLI tool which lets you install proprietary NVIDIA drivers in Fedora WS 32+
+A CLI tool which lets you install proprietary NVIDIA drivers easily in Fedora WS 32+

 ![](baseshot.png)